Modular Live-Bootable Linux distribution: SFSLiveBoot

-Creating EFI-bootable USB
+Creating bootable USB

-You can add other common or dist-dependent .sfs files for more functionality.
 Check README.txt files from the .zip for more information.

 Booting directly with KVM

-kver=6.3.11 dist=bookworm flavor=gnome repo=https://korc.jp/sfs
+kver=6.9.10 dist=bookworm flavor=gnome repo=https://korc.jp/sfs

 append="root=mem:$repo/$dist/00-$dist-$flavor.sfs+:sfs/x86_64/10-kernel-$kver.sfs+:sfs/common/15-settings.sfs+:sfs/common/20-scripts.sfs+:sfs/common/40-home.sfs+mem ip=dhcp"